How to Meal Prep for Beginners

 Meal prep is the act of physically preparing the meals.
 It could be slicing up the ingredients, all the way to cooking the meals and portioning them up into containers or bags.

-Another way to put it is: Organizing and scheduling what you are going to have is the planning stage.
+Another way to put it is that organizing and scheduling what you are going to have is the planning stage.

 Chopping up the ingredients and produce, then cooking it, is the meal prep phase.

-6. Start of slowly and only prep an extra meal or two.
+- Start off slowly and only prep an extra meal or two.
 Just start doing normal cooking, but prepare enough for additional meals.

 If you are used to buying a certain amount of vegetables or meat, just double or triple the amount, for two or three extra meals.